Expert Legal Guidance You Can Trust

 Can You Be Legally Separated in the State of Florida?

 If you've been seeking information on legal separation in Florida, you may be confused by contradictory information.
 To be absolutely clear, legal separation is not possible under Florida law.
 Therefore, if you and your spouse are living separately and you want legal protection, your options are limited.
-At the Law Offices of K. Dean Kantaras, P.A., our Clearwater separation lawyers have the legal knowledge and experience to provide reliable advice.
+At the Law Offices of K. Dean Kantaras, P.A., our Tampa Bay separation lawyers have the legal knowledge and experience to provide reliable advice.

 Why Would You Get a Legal Separation Instead of a Divorce?